elfoam/PI-RGB-hat/README.md

 The only thing here is the gerbers but the build is simple, remember to populate the resistors on one side only, through hole or surface mount.

 I will update this with pictures of a complete board and a parts list in a few weeks.
+If anyone would like to improve on it or add an RGB to component section on a larger board that would be great.